CycloneDX/cyclonedx.org/capabilities/saasbom/index.md

 - Actor model
 - System of Systems

-SaaSBOMs compliment Infrastructure-as-Code (IaC) by providing a logical representation of a complex system, complete with inventory of all services, their reliance on other services, endpoint URLs, data classifications, and the directional flow of data between services.
+SaaSBOMs complement Infrastructure-as-Code (IaC) by providing a logical representation of a complex system, complete with inventory of all services, their reliance on other services, endpoint URLs, data classifications, and the directional flow of data between services.
 Optionally, SaaSBOMs may also include the software components that make up each service.